voxpelli/moz-showforpage/README.md

 ShowForPage for Mozilla Add-on SDK
 =======

-The experimental `showforpage` API allows for easy detection of new page loads in Firefox.
+The experimental `showforpage` API allows for acting on page load related events.

 ## Usage